-Excessive motion of vertebral bodies in relation to one another is considered spinal instability.
+Spinal Instability occurs when the excessive motion of vertebral bodies in relation to one another occurs.
 Some motion is, of course, normal.
 Motion can be described as instability when the motion is significantly greater than that at adjacent levels.
-Spinal instability can be the result of an injury, degenerative process, tumor, previous surgery or congenital condition.
-Symptoms of spinal instability may include neck or back pain, nerve pain and muscle spasms.
+Spinal instability can be the result of an injury, degenerative process, tumor, previous surgery, or congenital condition.
+Symptoms of spinal instability may include neck or back pain, nerve pain, and muscle spasms.